 Bloom time varies with the species.
 Flowers last for several weeks and range in color from soft pastels to any exotic combination of rich, earthy tones.

 It has strap-like leathery leaves that are solid dark green or attractively mottled.
 Oddly, leaf color will tell you their temperature preferences.
 Paphiopedilum orchids with solid-green leaves like cool temperatures and those with mottled leaves need more warmth.

 Dry air can be deadly to orchids.
 A wet pebble tray, room humidifier or regular misting will help to maintain at least 50% humidity that will keep your orchids happy.

 Paphs seem to grow better when surrounded by other paphs -- or even other types of plants.
 Coming together as a group raises the humidity around these moisture-loving orchids.
-Or, maybe they just like the distinguished company.
+Or perhaps they just like the distinguished company.